RogueRope/docs/content/docs/practical/things-to-bring.md

 ## Do NOT Bring:

-* Kids (<18j)
+* Kids (under 18)
 * Pets
 * Bad vibes
-* Very power-hungry devices like heaters or coolers
+* Power-hungry devices like heaters or coolers

 # Leave No Trace

-* Ensure you take **all your trash** and belongings back home with you.
-* Keep the space clean and pristine for everyone to enjoy.
-* As there are **no trash cans** on site, consider the following tips:
-    * Bring reusable containers and bags to minimize waste.
-    * Remove excess packaging from items before bringing them to the event.
-    * Carry a small trash bag with you to collect waste throughout the day.
-    * Be mindful of your consumption and only bring what you need.
+As it's an indoor event, we'll be handling recycling onsite.
+Please minimize the waste you bring, like plastic packaging from six-packs.
+We’ll have dedicated recycling bins this year, and we’re making an extra effort to recycle properly.
+Let’s work together to keep the space clean and contribute to a communal cleanup effort.

 ![Tent with nice lights surrounding it.](/images/tent.jpg)